alensiljak/gnucash-portfolio/README.md

 `npm run build`

-in the app directory.
+in the "app" directory.
 This will compile production-ready images, styles, and scripts into `/static` folder.

 `npm run dev` will do the same but for development.
-Meaning, source code will not be minimized and webpack will continue monitoring the folders for any changes to the source files.
+Meaning, the source code will not be minimized and webpack will continue monitoring the folders for any changes to the source files.

 ### CSS